 You can leave the jig at rest because the trailer and skirt of the jig will move slowly with the water and create a lifelike presentation.
 How long you let the jig sit is an adjustment you will have to make, but twenty to thirty second pauses between drags is a good start.
 This method is especially effective with stand up style jigs, like a BiCO Jig.

-Using a blade bait like a Heddon Sonar is a very effective tactic in extremely cold waters.
-These baits work for catching largemouth, but are especially well known for being deadly smallmouth bass lures.
 The best technique to use with a blade bait is to let it sink to the bottom and let it rest for a bit.
-Then you want to jerk the rod tip up and make the bait dart upward but stop and let it flutter back down to the bottom and repeat the process.
+Then you want to jerk the rod tip up and make the bait dart and vibrate upward.
+But only for a foot or two then stop and let it flutter back down to the bottom.
+The continue to repeat this process.

-This technique doesn’t need to be strictly used on the bottom, you can use the same method of retrieval at different depths in the water column.
-Just let the bait flutter down a few feet then pull it back up.
-When the lure is getting pulled up it vibrates, creating a noise in the water you hope will bring nearby bass over to check it out.
+This technique can also be used at different depths in the water column.
+Just let the bait flutter down a couple feet then pull it back up.
+This yo-yo action in the middle of the water is ideal for targeting suspending bass.

 Winter Bass Fishing

-You may have noticed a trend amongst the three lures mentioned above, and that is they are all worked with a slow action.
-Many days during the winter, bass have lockjaw and will only move a short distance for food.
-So running power lures like spinnerbaits and crankbaits are not going to do the trick most of the time.
+You may have noticed the best winter bass fishing lures mentioned above are slow moving baits.
+Bass are slow and lethargic in the winter, and will only move a short distance for food.
+So running power lures like spinnerbaits and crankbaits are not going to be effective.

-This means you are going to be sitting still for long periods, which can make you feel even colder than you thought you’d be while getting our to a spot.
-You really want to be warm and comfortable during this very slow style of fishing.
-If you find yourself shivering out there it’s going to be hard to remain focused, which is very important when you’re fishing slow.
+This means you are going to be sitting still for long periods.
+It goes without saying that you need to dress warm for winter fishing.
+If you find yourself shivering out there it’s going to be hard to remain focused.
+Which is very important when you’re fishing slow.

-There are some upsides to winter fishing though, and the main one is that you can catch big bass during the winter months.
-A big contributor to this is that fishing pressure on most bodies of water is way down.
+One of the biggest upsides to winter fishing is it’s a great opportunity to catch a big bass.
+A major contributor to this is that fishing pressure on most bodies of water is way down.

-Waters tend to get much clearer in the winter time, so it’s a good idea to use lighter line this time of year.
-This is when fluorocarbon makes the best choice for line type.
-It’s not only less visible to the fish but it gives you better feel for the often subtle bites that come from a bass in cold water.
+Waters tend to clear up in the winter time, so it’s a good idea to use less visible line.
+This is when fluorocarbon makes the best choice for a line type.
+It’s not only less visible but more sensitive for the subtle bites that come from bass in cold water.